bitwarden/help/_articles/organizations/managing-users.md

 Invited users will receive an email from Bitwarden asking them to join the Organization.
 Clicking the **Join Organization Now** button in the email invitation will open a screen prompting users to **Log In** or **Create Account**.

 {% image organizations/user-accept-updated.png %}

+If the user does not answer this invitation, it will expire after 5 days.

 ### Confirm Invited Users